-I am interested in social meaning and how people use language and linguistic variation to do things.
+I’m interested in how people use socially meaningful linguistic variation to understand themselves and others.

 What does this mean?

 By linguistic variation I’m talking about differences in the way people speak.
 These differences can be really noticeable, like geographical accents, but also really subtle, like slightly different pronunciations of a vowel by the same speaker across one conversation.
-I’m interested in how people use these differences, big and small, to do social things like construct a persona, create and understand group identities, navigate conversations, and covertly signal ideological affiliations.
+Speakers use these linguistic differences, big and small, to do things like construct a persona, create group identities, navigate conversations, and signal ideological affiliations.

 I take the position that linguistic variation is ideological variation.
 Understanding the ways in which language and ideology work together is at the heart of my research.

 My dissertation applies some of these questions to young children’s language.
 In particular, my work explores what socially meaningful linguistic variation looks like among preschoolers, how they construct linguistic styles, and how they use these styles to navigate their social landscape.

 I received my M.A. in Linguistics from Queen Mary, University of London in 2016.
 My M.A. dissertation looked at the use of creaky voice (or vocal fry) amongst a small cohort of middle and upper-middle class London millennials.
 I presented some of this work in a talk at NWAV46.
 You can see those slides here.